 — Caitlyn Jenner (@Caitlyn_Jenner) July 26, 2017

-Although she is an icon of social change, Caitlyn Jenner also voted for Trump for president.
-That’s because she is a lifelong Republican and did not want Hillary Clinton to become president.
+Caitlyn Jenner voted for Trump for president, as she is a lifelong Republican and did not want Hillary Clinton to win.
 “Oh my God yes I would never ever, ever vote for Hillary,” Jenner said in March 2016.
 “We’re done.
 If Hillary becomes president, the country is over.”

 Before Trump became the Republican nominee, Jenner said she wasn’t a fan due to his macho attitude.
 But she did say Trump would be “very good” for women’s issues.
 Ultimately, she voted for him, saying that she’s not a one-issue voter and believes in Republican principles.
 However, it didn’t take long for Jenner to regret this.